The Agroecological Adaptation Laboratories (AeD-LABs) project

 Context

-These countries share similar landscapes and face analogous difficulties due to climate change in these ecosystems: Ecuador and Colombia share the Páramo mountain range (moorland) and several forest ecosystems (rainforest) while the dry corridor in Nicaragua shares aspects of its ecosystem with the tropical dry forest in Colombia.
-The challenges faced in these critical ecosystems are drought, heat, strong winds, heavy unforeseeable rains, but also frost in high altitudes for example.
-These events affect the local agriculture and food systems and community livelihoods.
-Some of the mentioned ecosystems are biodiversity hotspots and provide water to the megacities in the plains (Páramos).
-All of them provide additional critical ecosystem services such as regulating the hydrological cycle , providing microclimates, storing carbon in soil and vegetation.
+These countries share similar landscapes and face analogous difficulties due to climate change in their ecosystems: Ecuador and Colombia share the Páramo mountain range (moorland) and several forest ecosystems (rainforest) while the dry corridor in Nicaragua shares aspects of its ecosystem with the tropical dry forest in Colombia.
+The challenges faced in these critical ecosystems are drought, heat, strong winds, and heavy, unpredictable rains, as well as frost at high altitudes.
+These events affect the local agriculture, food systems and community livelihoods.
+Some of the aforementioned ecosystems are biodiversity hotspots.
+All of them provide additional critical ecosystem services such as regulating the hydrological cycle and providing water to the megacities in the plains, creating microclimates, and storing carbon in soil and vegetation.
 Nonetheless, these ecosystems are threatened by climate change and harmful practices, such as mining and conventional agriculture.
 Agroecology supports families living in these ecosystems and protects and supports these systems and their services.

 Main beneficiaries